vaishnaviadhav/Change-Detection-in-SeaSurfaceTemperature-of-BalticSea-using-JavaScript/README.md

-# Change Detection in Sea Surface Temperature of Baltic Sea using JavaScript
+# Change Detection in Sea Surface Temperature of Baltic Sea using Google Earth Engine (JavaScript)
 ## Links for the project

 - Comparison in years